 Southside High School

-Southside High School's student population of 820 students has declined by 5% over five school years.
+Southside High School's student population of 820 students has stayed relatively flat over five school years.

 The teacher population of 45 teachers has stayed relatively flat over five school years.

 Southside High School is ranked within the top 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2018-19 school year.